Higher rank rigidity for Berwald spaces: Introduction

-\begin{main} Let $M$ be a complete connected reversible Berwald space of finite volume and bounded nonpositive flag curvature with rank at least $2$, whose universal cover $\tilde{M}$ is irreducible.
-Then $M$ is locally symmetric. \end{main}
+\begin{main} Let $(M,F)$ be a complete connected Berwald space of finite volume and bounded nonpositive flag curvature with rank at least $2$, whose universal cover $\widetilde{M}$ is irreducible.
+Then $(M,F)$ is a locally symmetric space or a locally Minkowski space. \end{main}

-It turns out that Main Theorem \ref{higherrank} is true locally and without the assumption on the curvature provided the Berwald metric is not a Riemannian metric:

-\begin{theorem} A Berwald reversible nonRiemannian metric with an irreducible local holonomy group is locally symmetric. \end{theorem}

-The proof of Theorem \ref{berwald} follows directly from Proposition 8.3 and from Remark (E) after Theorem 8.2. in \cite{MT}.
-Indeed, by Proposition 8.3 in \cite{MT} the associated connection of a nonRiemannian Berwald manifold with an irreducible local holonomy group is the Levi-Civita connection of a locally symmetric space, and the construction from Remark (E) after Theorem 8.2. implies that in the reversible case the geodesic reflection is the isometry.
-Thus such reversible Berwald metric is locally symmetric.
-As it is clearly stated in \cite{MT}, Proposition 8.3 there essentially follows from an older result in \cite{SZ1}.
-One can also deduce Theorem \ref{berwald} from Theorem 1.3 in \cite{SZ2}.
+We note that our main theorem also deals with the irreversible case.
+A locally symmetric Finsler space is reversible unless it is an irreversible locally Minkowski space.
+It follows that a complete connected irreversible Berwald space of finite volume and bounded nonpositive flag curvature with rank at least $2$, whose universal cover $\widetilde{M}$ is irreducible, must be an (irreversible) locally Minkowski space.

-Our proof of Main Theorem \ref{higherrank} in this paper is in a different approach and study the global properties of Berwald spaces with nonpositive flag curvature.
-We will introduce an angle notion, and establish a flat strip lemma, Weyl Chambers and Tits Building in the sphere at infinity for the universal cover of Berwald spaces with nonpositive flag curvature.
-We also establish stable and unstable manifolds for the associated geodesic flows.
-Our proof gives a clear dynamical picture of the geodesic flow, and reveals a rigidity phenomenon that dynamical behaviour of the geodesic flow remains the same even in a broader geometric context.
+Our proof of Main Theorem \ref{higherrank} in this paper is based on the study of the global properties of Berwald spaces with nonpositive flag curvature.
+We give a clear dynamical picture of the geodesic flow, and reveals a rigidity phenomenon that dynamical behaviour of the geodesic flow remains the same even in a broader geometric context.

 The paper is organized as follows.
 In Section 2, we present some preliminaries on Finsler spaces and Berwald spaces, particularly on flag curvature and Jacobi fields.
-In Section 3, we study the Berwald spaces of nonpositive flag curvature.
-Main Theorem \ref{higherrank} is proved in Section 4.
+The key properties of Berwald spaces of nonpositive flag curvature are studied in Section 3.
+In Section 4, we prove Main Theorem \ref{higherrank} by adapting the methods in \cite{BBE}, \cite{BBS}, \cite{BS2}.